ll-O-ll/TdotDJ/README.md

 ## Required permissions

-**Important:** Make sure that your bot has the `applications.commands` application scope enabled, which can be found under the `OAuth2` tap on the [developer portal](https://discord.com/developers/applications/)
+**Important:** Make sure that your bot has the `applications.commands` application scope enabled, which can be found under the `OAuth2` tab on the [developer portal](https://discord.com/developers/applications/)

 ### Configuration